cmu-sei/crucible/docs/gallery/wall/index.md

 # Gallery Wall

-the Gallery Wall is a dashboard with red, yellow, and green indicator cards that help participants visualize and summarize different incident components.
+The Gallery Wall is a dashboard with red, yellow, and green indicator cards that help participants visualize and summarize different incident components.

 ![Gallery Wall](../../assets/img/gallery-wall.png)